billypoke/feddscore/README.md

 $ find ./bootstrap -type f -exec sed -i 's/@*ini_set/@ini_set/g' {} \;
 ```

+## URL Routing

-** After completing the previous steps, please note that in development,
+After completing the previous steps, please note that in development,
 you must specify the url path by using:
 ```bash
 $ php artisan route:list
 ```

 * For example, using `...feddscore/` or `..feddscore/index.php/` will *not* work
 and will result in some sort of an error.
 * However, using `...feddscore/index.php/admin` or `...feddscore/index.php/dashboard` will work.